umgbhalla/starred/README.md

 - [karan/Projects](https://github.com/karan/Projects) - :page_with_curl: A list of practical projects that anyone can solve in any programming language.
 - [ossu/computer-science](https://github.com/ossu/computer-science) - :mortar_board: Path to a free self-taught education in Computer Science!
 - [uncomfyhalomacro/waterfall](https://github.com/uncomfyhalomacro/waterfall) - a curation of all rice and configs for https://github.com/riverwm/river
-- [figma/plugin-resources](https://github.com/figma/plugin-resources) - A list of Figma Plugins that have been shared on Github.
+- [figma/plugin-resources](https://github.com/figma/plugin-resources) - A collection of open source plugins, widgets and other resources for Figma + FigJam that have been shared on GitHub.
 - [adrianlarion/useful-sed](https://github.com/adrianlarion/useful-sed) - Useful sed scripts & patterns.
 - [icy/bash-coding-style](https://github.com/icy/bash-coding-style) - A Bash coding style
 - [k88hudson/git-flight-rules](https://github.com/k88hudson/git-flight-rules) - Flight rules for git